sagar-jadhav/docker-examples/lab_sessions/Dockerize_Shell_Script_Lab_2.md

 ### Step 8 :- Run the container using our image
 In this step we are going to run the container using our image
 ```
-docker run -v /wordpress:/wordpress demo/labtwo:2
+docker run -v /wordpress:/wordpress demo/labtwo:1
 ```
-### Step 9 :- Go to the host 2 check it our changes is reflected or not
+### Step 9 :- Go to the node 2 check it our changes is reflected or not
-Go to host 2 in **play with docker** on up side open port are show in blue color click on that and check weather our changes is reflected or not .
+Go to node 2 in **play with docker** on up side open port are show in blue color click on that and check weather our changes is reflected or not .